The rates of growth in a hyperbolic group: Well ordering of the set of growth rates

 Let $w_1,w_2$ be a pair of elements of the limit group $L$.
 We look at the finite subtrees $w_1(T_1)$ and $w_2^{-1}(T_1)$, in the limit tree $Y$.
 The segment, $[y_0,w_1(y_0)] \subset Y$, terminates in a germ at the point $w_1(y_0) \in w_1(T_1)$.
 Similarly, the segment, $[y_0,w_2^{-1}(y_0)] \subset Y$, terminates in a germ at the point $w_2^{-1}(y_0) \in w_2^{-1}(T_1)$.

 With the pair, $w_1,w_2$, we associate an element $u_{i,j}$ from the ones that were constructed in lemma \ref{1.7}.
-We choose that element $u_{i,j}$, to satisfy: \begin{itemize} \item[(i)] $u_{i,j}$ starts with a germ in $T_1$, that is different than the germ that $[y_0,w_1(y_0]$ terminates in the tree $w_1(T_1)$ (in case $w_1$ fixes $y_0$ we can choose $u_{i,j}$ to start with any germ).
+We choose that element $u_{i,j}$, to satisfy: \begin{itemize} \item[(i)] the segment $[w_1(y_0),w_1u_{i,j}(y_0)]$ starts with a germ in $w_1(T_1)$, that is different than the germ that $[y_0,w_1(y_0)]$ terminates with at $y_0$ in the tree $Y$ (in case $w_1$ fixes $y_0$ we can choose $u_{i,j}$ to start with any germ).

 \item[(ii)] $u_{i,j}^{-1}$ starts with a germ in $T_1$, that is different than the germ that $[y_0,w_2^{-1}(y_0)]$ terminates in the tree $w_2^{-1}(T_1)$ (in case $w_2$ fixes $y_0$ we can choose $u_{i,j}^{-1}$ to start with any germ). \end{itemize}